 - Ability to add reverb/delay to microphone or instrument channel simultaneously

-The higher price tag comes down to the fact that this is a clean, class D 100W amplifier with useful features.
+A very reasonable price tag for a clean, class D 100W amplifier with some very useful features.
 If partnered with a guitar multi FX unit, the amp will sound exactly how you want it to.
 It features 4 separate channels each with it’s own volume control, bluetooth connectivity or aux for playing backing tracks from your phone.
 For portability this amp weighs in at 9kg which although heavier than the Cube Street, is more than reasonable for a busking amp.

 - Rechargeable battery for up to 20 hours of continuous use